Blue Angels: Team members

-All team members, both officer and enlisted, pilots and staff officers, come from the ranks of regular Navy and United States Marine Corps units.
-The demonstration pilots and narrator are made up of Navy and USMC Naval Aviators.
-Pilots serve two to three years, and position assignments are made according to team needs, pilot experience levels, and career considerations for members.
-Other officers in the squadron include a naval flight officer who serves as the events coordinator, three USMC C-130 pilots, an executive officer, a maintenance officer, a supply officer, a public affairs officer, an administrative officer, and a flight surgeon.
+The team is divided into 3 departments: Officers, Enlisted, and Technical Representatives.
+Team members come from the ranks of regular United States Navy and United States Marine Corps units.
+Pilots and narrator are made up of Navy and USMC Naval Aviators.
+Pilots serve two to three years.
+Position assignments are made according to team needs, pilot experience levels, and career considerations for members.
+Other officers include a naval flight officer who serves as the event coordinator, three USMC C-130 pilots, an Executive Officer (XO), a Maintenance Officer (MO), a Flight Surgeon (DOC), a Supply Officer (SUPPO), a Public Affairs Officer (PAO), and an Administrative Officer (AO) in Technical Representatives Department.
 Enlisted members range from E-4 to E-9 and perform all maintenance, administrative, and support functions.
-They serve three to four years in the squadron.
+They serve three to four years.
 After serving with the squadron, members return to fleet assignments.

-The officer selection process requires pilots and support officers (flight surgeon, events coordinator, maintenance officer, supply officer, and public affairs officer) wishing to become Blue Angels to apply formally via their chain-of-command, with a personal statement, letters of recommendation, and flight records.
+The officer selection process requires candidates wishing to become Blue Angels to apply formally via their chain-of-command, with a personal statement, letters of recommendation, and flight records.
 Navy and Marine Corps F/A-18 demonstration pilots and naval flight officers are required to have a minimum of 1,250 tactical jet hours and be carrier-qualified.
 Marine Corps C-130 demonstration pilots are required to have 1,200 flight hours and be an aircraft commander.